1. A Challenging Project

 For example, the search for extra terrestrial life is given more impetus today than ever before.
 Every planet that is found where the remotest hint of possible life may be discovered, becomes a cause of excitement for many people.

-The readiness to believe in the existence of aliens is very evident and even widespread.
+The readiness to believe in the existence of extra-terrestrial aliens is very evident and even widespread.
 The possibility is there, therefore the search is given greater importance!

 Do those who have an interest in this search set their minds on a predetermined limit of the expected intelligence and abilities of aliens that may be discovered?